Eucratoscelus pachypus: Females

 The carapace of females is a dark brown color, the opisthosoma being black, with brownish reddish hairs covering it.
 Their first two legs are a light brown or grey color, sometimes looking a shade of golden.
 The third set of legs are black with golden lines in their segmentation.
 The legs closest to the opisthosoma are black, large and fluffy compared to the others, with golden lines in their segmentation.

 Males

 Males lack the stout legs found in females.
 The carapace of males are a golden brown color, the opisthosoma is golden brown in color with a zig zag line moving vertically in the center.
 The legs are a lighter golden brown that the rest of the tarantula, reaching all the way to the trochanter, where its the same golden brown color as the carapace.
 The legs being covered in grayish hairs.

 Habitat

 They inhabit open savannah, grassland and scrubland areas in Tanzania.
 As such Mkomazi National Park will be the reference for this section.
-With average temperatures of 24ºC and average yearly rain of 718mm with animals such as Zebras, Lions and Black Rhinos.
-And plants such as African myrhh, Arabic Gum tree and Glossy-Leaved corkwood.
+With average temperatures of 24°C and average yearly rain of 718mm with animals such as Zebras, Lions and Black Rhinos.
+And plants such as African myrrh, Arabic Gum tree and Glossy-Leaved corkwood.